Harborth's conjecture: Special classes of graphs

-For such a graph, a rational Fáry embedding can be constructed incrementally by reversing this removal process, using the facts that the set of points that are at a rational distance from two given points are dense in the plane, and that if three points have rational distance between one pair and square-root-of-rational distance between the other two pairs, then the points at rational distances from all three are again dense in the plane.
+For such a graph, a rational Fáry embedding can be constructed incrementally by reversing this removal process, re-inserting the vertices that were removed.
+Re-inserting a degree-two vertex uses the fact that the set of points that are at a rational distance from two given points are dense in the plane.
+Re-inserting a degree-three vertex uses the fact that, if three points have rational distance between one pair and square-root-of-rational distance between the other two pairs, then the points at rational distances from all three are again dense in the plane.
 The distances in such an embedding can be made into integers by scaling the embedding by an appropriate factor.
 Based on this construction, the graphs known to have integral Fáry embeddings include the bipartite planar graphs, (2,1)-sparse planar graphs, planar graphs of treewidth at most 3, and graphs of degree at most four that either contain a diamond subgraph or are not 4-edge-connected.

 In particular, the graphs that can be reduced to the empty graph by the removal only of vertices of degree at most two (the 2-degenerate planar graphs) include both the outerplanar graphs and the series–parallel graphs.
 However, for the outerplanar graphs a more direct construction of integral Fáry embeddings is possible, based on the existence of infinite subsets of the unit circle in which all distances are rational.

 Additionally, integral Fáry embeddings are known for each of the five Platonic solids.